-- Students may start applying in November - Applications are accepted (depending on the university) until May/June- but it is preferred for students to submit their applications by January 15th - Decisions are rolling, meaning they come out when your application has been reviewed
+- Students may start applying in November - It is preferred for students to submit their applications by January 15th - Decisions are rolling, meaning they come out when your application has been reviewed

 CONCORDIA UNIVERSITY SCHOLARSHIP PROGRAMME

 Background

 In a number of joint initiatives between the Aga Khan Academies and Concordia University over the past seven (7) years, it has become apparent that both organizations have strongly aligned missions and values.
 This includes a commitment to pluralism, social justice, the enhancement of civil society, and a desire to increase access to high quality education.